Jefferson Township Police Department

 Citizen Complaint Information

-- Your complaint will be sent to a specially trained Internal Affairs officer, who will conduct a thorough and objective investigation.
+- Your complaint will be assigned to a specially trained Internal Affairs officer, who will conduct a thorough and objective investigation.

-- You may be asked to help in the investigation by giving a detailed statement about what happened or providing other important information.
+- You may be asked to assist in the investigation by giving a detailed statement about what happened or providing other important information.

 - All complaints against law enforcement officers/employees are thoroughly investigated.
 You will be advised in writing of the outcome of the investigation.